Child Behavioral Services

 Educational Placement

-We believe the school setting with access to peers is the best placement for children.
+We believe the school setting is the best placement for children.
 However, when an alternative placement is deemed necessary and appropriate, our Center and professional team, including Special Education teacher, offers the perfect learning environment for students who need to meet specific goals before returning to the school setting.

 Social Skills ABA Therapy

-While social skills is typically one component of an overall individualized program, some clients do receive all their therapy in the group setting.
-We offer a range of group apa therapy Colorado Springs opportunities to provide children of all ages, from toddlers through high school, with opportunities to interact with other children, learn critical social skills, and just have fun.
+While social skills are typically one component of an overall individualized program, some clients do receive all their therapy in the group setting.
+We offer a range of group ABA therapy for children of all ages, from toddlers through high school.
+These groups provide opportunities to interact with other children, learn critical social skills, and just have fun.

 PlayDate Behavioral Interventions social skills groups provide:

-Most importantly of all, a social skills group gives children the opportunity to make friends!
+Most importantly, a social skills group gives children the opportunity to make friends!